Sean-Shmulevich/steelHacks/README.md

 Hackathon Project 2023
 CookBook

-Shmule likes anal
 Our Vision:
 To make 'authentic' underrepresented food accessible

-Hello This is a github test
 Goals:
     1) Promote underrepresented cultural food and businesses
     2) Increase accessibility of 'authentic' cultural foods